aptech/docs/docs/CR-plotSetTextInterpreter.rst

 will create Yt-1.

-Latex Interpreter
+LaTeX Interpreter
 +++++++++++++++++

-You can also use Latex to add complex math expression, or non-Latin scripts to your title, axes, and legend.
-You can use plotSetTextInterpreter to set "latex"for the text to be interpreted as Latex.
+You can also use LaTeX to add complex math expression, or non-Latin scripts to your title, axes, and legend.
+You can use :func:`plotSetTextInterpreter` to set "latex"for the text to be interpreted as LaTeX.

 ::